pilcrowonpaper/arctic/docs/pages/providers/github.md

 ## Validate authorization code

 Use `validateAuthorizationCode()` to validate the provided authorization code.
 This will either return an [`OAuth2Tokens`]() or throw an error.
-OAuth Apps will only return an access token.
+OAuth Apps will only return an access token (no expiration).

 ```ts
 import { OAuth2RequestError, ArcticFetchError } from "arctic";